Putin will be ‘isolated for decades to come’ over Ukraine invasion – Wallace

 The prospect of a normal diplomatic relationship with the Russian government is “almost impossible” after Vladimir Putin’s invasion of Ukraine, the Defence Secretary has said.

-Ben Wallace, in a message to the Russian leader, said it is not too late for the war to be stopped as he warned Mr Putin will be “isolated for decades to come”, while security minister Damian Hinds suggested the UK could follow Europe in seizing the assets of Russian oligarchs.
+Ben Wallace said it is not too late for the war to be stopped as he warned the Russian president will be “isolated for decades to come” as a war crimes investigation was launched.

+Mr Wallace said a “line has clearly been crossed” by Moscow by deploying thermobaric “vacuum bombs” which could indiscriminately kill civilians if used in Ukrainian cities.

+Security minister Damian Hinds suggested the UK could follow European allies in seizing luxury yachts and other assets from Russian oligarchs, as Foreign Secretary Liz Truss stressed the need to “keep our foot on the gas” with economic measures against Russia.

 Speaking at a press conference in Estonia, Mr Wallace said: “This hasn’t finished here.
 The consequences of what we are seeing in Ukraine will ripple through Europe and Nato for not just weeks but months and years to come.”